-That led to the #indie5to5000 campaign, where the AskALLi team devised five key questions which we will put to 5000 indie authors, year on year.
+That led to the #indie15to5000 campaign, where the AskALLi team devised 15 key questions which we will put to at least 5000 indie authors, year on year.

-“This is so that we can identify interesting information about hidden sales (direct sales, sales without ISBNs) as well as the multiple income streams that authors use,” says Addey.
+“The questions identify interesting information about hidden sales (direct sales, sales without ISBNs) as well as the multiple platforms and other income streams that authors use,” says Addey.
 “Only authors can tell us this, so this should be a really interesting piece of data.”

 The Big Indie Author Data Drop

-We're inviting anyone who wants to see better data in the self-publishing sector to become part of the Big Indie Author Data Drop, which collate and again publish year on year.
-We all have something very interesting to bring to the table, so we are working together to bring out an annual, collaborative, piece of data.
+We all have something different to bring to the table, so we are working together to bring out an regular, collaborative, piece of data.

-- Draft2Digital have great insights to offer, especially into overall year-on-year growth and projected growth.
+- Draft2Digital have great insights to offer into overall year-on-year growth and projected growth of author-pubished books.

-- K-Lytics have done great data analysis around how indies rate with readers for quality, as well as projected growth insights for e-books and how much of the market is held by indies vs traditional large and small publishers.
+- K-Lytics have done great data analysis around how indie authors rate with readers for quality, as well as projected growth insights for e-books and how much of the market is held by indie authors vs traditional large and small publishers.

-- Written Word Media are looking at what choices make the difference in an indie's business: the how of being successful and what contributes to that.
+- Written Word Media are looking at what choices make the difference in an indie author's business: the how of being successful and what contributes to that.

-We think that individually each of these elements are really useful, but when they're pulled together all in one place (and repeated year after year) they will become greater than the sum of their parts and something that will really give fascinating insights into how our industry is growing and developing.
+We think that individually each of these elements are really useful, but when they're pulled together all in one place (and repeated anually or biannuall) they will become greater than the sum of their parts, giving fascinating insights into how our industry is growing and developing.